IgrecL/japanese/README.md

 ### Reading & listening material

-More specific categories will be details in sections 2 to 5, but you can find most of what you're looking for on these websites:
+More specific categories will be details later, but you can find most of what you're looking for on these websites:

 * [Itazuraneko](https://itazuraneko.neocities.org/library/librarymain.html): richest source of immersion material (not updated anymore :/)
 * [Nyaa](https://nyaa.si/): biggest torrent site for anime, manga, light novels and dramas